- Design Templates

 Very few people are as thoughtful and considerate as you Your genuine acts of kindness go unmatched And while I can never repay your generosity Please know that I am forever grateful --- My heartfelt thanks for your assistance during this difficult time Your kindness will not be forgotten I look forward to being able to return your generosity

 Hospitality thank you

 Gift thank you When sending a thank-you card for a gift.
 A generic “thank you for your gift” is not only impersonal, but far from meaningful.
 Your thank-you card should include the name of the gift that was given.
 By not only acknowledging the gift by name, but also following up with how you have already used the gift, shows thought and meaning.
 For example, you could include in a baby shower thank you that your little bundle of joy loves the teddy bear, mobile, blanket, etc., that was given to her.
 See how this technique is employed in the following example for a wedding gift:

+Thank you so much, not only for the beautiful Waterford vase but for also attending our wedding and sharing in our joy.
 The vase looks beautiful on the antique buffet that my Grandmother gave us.